pranav-kirsur/pk-shell/README.md

 # pksh
 pksh is a basic shell that executes commands.
 It is written in C and uses C library as well as POSIX functions.
 It supports job control, piping, and redirection.
 It also supports running commands from history.
+Signal handling for Ctrl + C and Ctrl + Z is also present.

 # Compiling the code
 Run `make` in the directory containing the shell files.